ddecarle/eeb462-2024/Lab6_Phylogenomics2.md

 **Download alignments from SciNet to the Aligns folder that you created on your computer last week.**

-14. **Open a new terminal window that is not signed into SciNet** and move into your local Aligns directory (*i.e.* the Aligns folder that you created on your computer last week).
+14. **Open a new terminal window that is not signed into SciNet** and move into your local Aligns directory (*i.e.* the Aligns folder that you created **on your local computer** last week).
 Confirm that you are in the right place using `pwd`.
 We will be working in this directory, off of SciNet, for the remainder of the lab, so make sure that you are in the right place.

 15. When you are in the right directory, use `scp` ("secure copy") to download all `*_MUSCLEaligned.fasta` files from the `Aligns` directory in Scinet to your *local* `Aligns` directory.
 The period (`.`) at the end of this command specifies that the downloaded files should be placed in the current working directory (which again, is your local Aligns directory).
 Replace `<directory>` with your desired directory.
 Also replace `<username>` with your Scinet username.
 Enter your password when prompted.

 ```
-scp <username>@teach.scinet.utoronto.ca:/scratch/l/lcl_uoteeb462/<username>/Aligns/\*MUSCLEaligned.fasta .
+scp <username>@teach.scinet.utoronto.ca:/home/l/lcl_uoteeb462/<username>/Aligns/\*MUSCLEaligned.fasta .
 ```

 **NOTE:** the back-slash (`\`) before the wildcard character (`*`) in the above command is known as an "escape character".
 We use escape characters to indicate that we want to use the literal meaning for the following character, rather than any other significance that character might have.
 Although we do not need to use an escape character when navigating through directories on SciNet, it is an essential part of the `scp` command.